-In February 2008, FSP SFAS No. 157-2, Effective Date of FASB Statement No. 157, was issued.
-FSP 157-2 defers the effective date of SFAS 157 to fiscal years beginning after November 15, 2008, and interim periods within those fiscal years, for all nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
+In February 2008, FSP SFAS No, 157-2, Effective Date of FASB Statement No. 157, was issued.
+FSP 157-2 defers the effective date of SFAS 157, Fair Value Measurements, to fiscal years beginning after November 15, 2008, and interim periods within those fiscal years, for all nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
 As allowed under FSP 157-2, we have not applied the provisions of SFAS 157 to our nonfinancial assets and liabilities measured at fair value, which include certain assets and liabilities acquired in business combinations.
-We are currently evaluating the impact of our adoption of FSP 157-2 effective January 1, 2009 on our consolidated financial statements.
+On January 1, 2008, we adopted the provisions of SFAS 157 that apply to financial assets and liabilities.
+See Note 5 for these fair value disclosures.
+We do not expect any immediate impact from adoption of the remaining portions of SFAS 157 on January 1, 2009.